hectorromerodev/express-server-leapyear/README.md

 # Challenge
-## Create a server with express and recibe a year then determinate if it's leap year or not.
+## Create a server with express and recive a year then determinate if it's leap year or not.

 # What I learned
 ### I learn to ...